Winnipeg Humane Society

 About Winnipeg Humane Society:

 Founded in 1894, Winnipeg Humane Society (WHS) is the oldest animal shelter and welfare organization in Manitoba.
-It works to protect animals from suffering and to promote their welfare and dignity.
-WHS runs various programs which fall into four main buckets: animal care, hospital and clinic, advocacy and education, and investigations.
+It works to protect animals from suffering and support their welfare and dignity.
+In fiscal 2023 (year ended March), WHS spent $6.8m on its programs and grants.
+Winnipeg Humane Society runs four main programs: shelter and animal care, medical clinic, investigations and emergency response, and advocacy and education.

 My anchor